Outlet is now open (20% off).

 The factory floor, where traditional production methods are passed down

-Matsuyama's soap body has 98% purity.
-Of the remaining 2%, some 1.2-1.7% is glycerin.
-Glycerin, which is the oldest known moisturizer and helps to relieve tightness, naturally dissolves into the soap body.
-Boiling the oils and fats in a pot produces soap with the cleansing power best suited to human skin.
-This is one of the main features of Kamadaki soap.
-It is also why we have continued to practice this traditional production method for more than 70 years.
+The purity of Matsuyama Yushi's soap base is 98%.
+Of the remaining 2%, 1.2-1.7% is glycerin.
+Glycerin, which is said to be the oldest moisturizer and relieves tightness, is naturally blended into the soap.
+In addition, when the fats and oils are fired in a kettle, they become soap with a cleansing power suitable for human skin.
+That is the main feature of kettle-fired soap.
+That is why we have been carrying on the traditional process for over 70 years.

 The frame kneading method, passed on from hand to hand